dctucker/mediawiki-extensions-csvmodel/README.md

 suffixing the page name by `.tsv`.

-A page with this content model can be transcluded into other articles and will present similarly to how it is shown on the view page, with the current exception being the view page does not parse wikitext output, yet transcluding the page does.
-This is an inconsistency that would be nice to resolve.
+A page with this content model can be transcluded into other articles and will present similarly to how it is shown on the view page.

 When using spreadsheet formulas (e.g. `=SUM(A1:A29)`), the calculated value is stored after the formula using a field separator.
 This allows the value to be